 2023 entry requirements

 Widening access entry: 4 Highers at AABB/ABBB or Advanced Higher at C plus 4 Highers at BBBB including Biology, Chemistry and Maths or Physics.
-Advanced Higher Biology or Chemistry.
+Advanced Higher Biology and Chemistry.
 Completion of pre-entry programme necessary.

 College of Medical, Veterinary and Life Sciences